-Brands overlook the importance of innovative closures to their detriment, as clever caps deliver protection of product as well as convenience.
-Yet with the latest EU directive regarding tethered closures making stay-connected caps a need not a want, manufacturers are highlighting how their particular expertise can bring value to this crucial part of packaging design.
 Emma-Jane Batey speaks to design engineer Andzejus Buinosvskis and marketing manager Mariya Ushakova from RETAL to learn how this global plastic packaging manufacturer is exceeding its brand-owner customers' requirements.

-The impact of the EU Single Use Plastic Directive on tethered closures sees a ruling that all beverage containers of up to three litres must have lids that 'remain attached' is not only set to be positive from an environmental perspective, but also in terms of packaging innovation.
-With the crucial yet often underplayed role of closures in the performance and, to a lesser extent, brand awareness, this SUP directive brings closures into the spotlight.
+The impact of the EU single-use plastic (SUP) directive on tethered closures sees a ruling that all beverage containers of up to 3L must have lids that 'remain attached' is not only set to be positive from an environmental perspective, but also in terms of plastic packaging innovation.

-And now that closures have been given their chance to shine, they seem to be rather enjoying it!
-For global caps and closures manufacturers, their work has long been somewhat in the shadow, yet for those involved in the creatively technical aspects of the design of closures, their deep understanding of how the closure literally allows the product itself to be protected, this is not news.
+Given the crucial yet often underplayed role of closures in performance and, to a lesser extent, brand awareness, this SUP directive brings lids and caps into the spotlight.
+And now that closures have been given their chance to shine, they seem to be rather enjoying it.

+For global caps and closures manufacturers, their work has long been in the shadows, yet for those involved in the creatively technical aspects of the design of closures - with a deep understanding of how the closure literally allows the product itself to be protected - this is not news.

 For carbonated beverages in particular, the role of the closure is driven by the pressure of the fizzy drink within, so understanding how that performance influences the engineering elements is key.
-The additional demands of tethered closures is bringing an additional challenge to those who create what consumers take for granted.
+The additional demands of tethered closures has created challenges for the companies producing something that consumers take for granted.

 Andzejus Buinosvskis, design engineer for RETAL, a global plastic packaging manufacturer that works with many of the world's leading food and beverage brands, explains how the EU's SUP directive is influencing his work.
-He says, "In the early days of tethered cap development all packaging manufacturers were working in our own bubbles, but as the regulations and their impact have become more clearly understood and, particularly, now we have more specific requirements from our household-name brand owner customers, we are able to develop solutions that are unique to us."
+"In the early days of tethered cap development all plastic packaging manufacturers were working in our own bubbles." he says.

+"But as the regulations and their impact have become more clearly understood and, particularly, now we have more specific requirements from our household-name brand-owner customers, we are able to develop solutions that are unique to us."

-Buinosvskis's assertion that brand owners are increasingly specific on their requirements for caps that meet the soon-to-implemented SUP directive by remaining attached means that most manufacturers with their own in-house R&D departments are working within the same guidelines.
-He continues, "We expect to have one tethered cap that is suited to all our current portfolio of closures and also has some room for growth in terms of our upcoming developments.
-It is fair to say that all the tethered solutions from the different manufacturers are quite similar as we have all seen the spec list from the leading brand owners; they are driving the innovation in many ways, because of course once a particular solution is taken up on the market by the key customers, it has a ripple effect."
+Buinosvskis's assertion that brand-owners are increasingly specific in their requirements for caps that meet the soon-to-be-implemented SUP directive by remaining attached means that most manufacturers with their own in-house R&D departments are working within the same guidelines.

+"We expect to have one tethered cap that is suited to all our current portfolio of closures and also has some room for growth in terms of our upcoming developments," he continues.

+"It is fair to say that all the tethered solutions from the different manufacturers are quite similar as we have all seen the spec list from the leading brandowners; they are driving the innovation in many ways because, of course, once a particular solution is taken up on the market by the key customers, it has a ripple effect."

-That spec list is almost certainly driven by the widely-identified core market trends of sustainability and convenience, which are both also at the heart of the regulation itself.
-Mariya Ushakova, RETAL's marketing manager for Europe and the US, explains how staying close to the customer is more important than ever when it comes to creating solutions that meet legal requirements.
-She says, "Open communication is imperative; we are always focused on creating win, win situations for us and our customers.
-RETAL actively participates in exclusive events like customer innovation days where we can talk openly with our customers and really get to the bottom of what they like and don't like.
-Ultimately, we want to know exactly what the parameters are in terms of design engineering and then we can see what is the tiny area we've got to play with."
+That spec list is almost certainly driven by the widely identified core market trends of sustainability and convenience, which are both also at the heart of the regulation itself.
+Mariya Ushakova, RETAL's marketing manager for Europe and the US, explains how staying close to the customer is more important than ever when creating solutions that meet legal requirements.

+"Open communication is imperative; we are always focused on creating win-win situations for us and our customers," she says.
+"RETAL actively participates in exclusive events like customer innovation days where we can talk openly with our customers and really get to the bottom of what they like and don't like.

+"Ultimately, we want to know exactly what the parameters are in terms of design engineering and then we can see the tiny area we've got to play with."